 At one point there was an orderly que of men waiting in line to have a photograph standing next to me, which Andy found hilarious!
 But most importantly it wasn’t in a creepy way at all.
 I’ve been in remote areas and countries before where it wasn’t comfortable.
 But in Afghanistan it was very respectful, friendly and more out of curiosity than anything else.

-Afghanistan did scare me at first.
+Afghanistan did scare me at first, the idea of going into the Wakhan with our motorcycle was scary.
 I was torn, and just couldn’t decide if I should go.
 Andy was going regardless and I guess the fear of missing out outweighed the fear of going.
 Once there all my worries dissolved, the people greeted me so affectionately and warmly, nobody turned their nose up at me, stared or shouted.
 The villages were even more incredible – in Qazideh we were taken to family homes to look at how they live, given a place to camp, brought food and taken for a little walking tour of the village.
 Afghanistan’s Wakhan Corridor has got to be one of the best experiences of my life and will stay with me forever.
 If you’re in two minds and people on the ground in Afghanistan and the embassy are saying it’s okay to go – then go, explore and meet these incredibly warm and wonderful people.

 Liked that?
 Try these...